npcoder2k14/Easy-Notes/README.md

-# Speech-To-Text-Mobile-Diary
+# Easy-Notes
-A simple mobile based text to speech mobile diary
+A mobile based text to speech mobile diary/notepad.

+## Features
+- User can create a new note and speak to record it in form of text.